9minuteswithtractor/THE_project/README.md

           # ErrorLog "logs/mysite.local-error_log"
     </VirtualHost>

-IMPORTANT! : restart XAMPP WebServer for the new config to work
+❗️ IMPORTANT : restart XAMPP WebServer for the new config to work